StarExec/StarExec/distribution/INSTALL.markdown

 or a simple local backend implemented in Starexec itself.

 To install SGE or OAR, you will need to refer to their documentation.
-In the case of OAR, the document 'OAR installation notes.txt' describes extra installation steps you should take to configure OAR for use with Starexec.
+In the case of OAR, the document `OAR installation notes.txt` describes extra installation steps you should take to configure OAR for use with Starexec.

 You will need to make sure that you have mapped the Starexec data directory,